dhh1128/codecraft.co/progressive-disclosure-everywhere.md

   - /2012/09/16/progressive-disclosure-everywhere
 ---

 If you google "progressive disclosure," you'll get hits that describe the phrase as an interaction design technique.
 UI folks have long recognized that it's better to show a simple set of options, and allow users to drill into greater detail only when they need it.
-(Thanks to James Russell--a brilliant UI designer--for teaching me PD years ago.)
+(Thanks to James Russell &mdash; a brilliant UI designer &mdash; for teaching me PD years ago.)

 But calling progressive disclosure a "technique" is, I think, a serious understatement.
 Progressive disclosure aligns with a profound cognitive principle, and its use is (and should be) pervasive, if you have eyes to see.